DimitriMargutti/IoT.SE.Opt.T----IoT-Virtual-guitar-pedal-board/Instalation_and_configuration/README.md

 ## Tutorial: Running the Virtual Pedalboard with Godot and PortAudio

 ### Prerequisites:
-1. Godot Engine installed on your computer.
-2. Basic knowledge of Godot and programming.
+1. Basic knowledge of Godot and programming.
-3. PortAudio installed on your computer.
+2. PortAudio installed on your computer.

 ### Steps: